eandf/DocuInsight/database/README.md

+# DocuInsight's Database Setup

+## About

+DocuInsight uses Postgres and it's main database.
+This database consists of the user of two schemas and mainly 4 tables:

+- schema: next_auth

+  - accounts
+  - verification_tokens

+- schema: public
+  - jobs
+  - reports

+This database is hosted on [Supabase](https://supabase.com/) and, in this project, is mainly accessed though Supabase's API.
+With all that in mind, follow the steps below to easily setup DocuInsight's database on Supabase.

-# How To Setup Database For DocuInsight
+## How To Setup Database For DocuInsight

 1. Create a [Supabase](https://supabase.com/) account and/or sign in